liquidg3/altair/docs/statemachine.md

             }));

-            //or i can completely control state management by jumping to states manually def = this.fsm.transitionToState('selectcommand', { foo: 'bar' }).then(function (results) {
+            //OR i can completely control state management by jumping to states manually return this.fsm.transitionToState('selectcommand', { foo: 'bar' }).then(function (results) {
                 console.log(results); //[ "nextState", { state: data } ]
             });

-            //this will keep force Altair to wait until the State Machine is shutdown, make sure you want this behavior return def;

         },